Birat-Poudel/mybots/README.md

 ## Overview

-**mybots** is a robotics simulation environment built as part of an assignment submission for the [Ludobots Online Course](https://www.reddit.com/r/ludobots/wiki/installation/).
+**mybots** is a repository containing code to simulate robots as part of an assignment submission for the [Ludobots Online Course](https://www.reddit.com/r/ludobots/wiki/installation/).

 The project explores how virtual systems can evolve, move, and adapt inside a simulated world using the **PyBullet** physics engine.

-Through incremental modules, learners build from simple one-link robots to complex, multi-jointed, sensor-driven agents capable of learning and adaptation.
+Through incremental modules, learners build from simple one-link robots to complex, multi-jointed, sensor-driven robots capable of learning and adaptation.

 ---